yanone/Yanone-GlyphsApp-Scripts/README.md

 ### Create Instance weightClass Custom Parameters

 In order to properly create instances from a VF using `fontmake`, the font needs to carry appropriate `weightClass` parameters on the instances.
 This script creates them.

+## OpenType Features

+### Mark Inaccessible Glyphs

+Large fonts bear the potential to contain inaccessible glyphs.
+Those are glyphs that are neither encoded (have a Unicode value), nor are accessible through one of the OpenType features.

+This script marks glyphs as *white* that are either encoded OR reachable through an OpenType substitution feature OR are contained in other glyphs as components.
+It marks glyphs *red* that are not encoded AND not reachable through OpenType AND not used as components.

+Depending on the setup of your font, you may want to either delete the inaccessible glyphs from your font or make them accessible.

+Tested only in Glyphs 3.
+This requires fontTools.
+Install it on the command line with `pip install fontTools`.